piface314/ygo-fabrica/README.md

 - `<project-name>/script`
 - `<project-name>/config.toml`

-After running this command, `cd` into your project to use the other commands.
+After running this command, `cd` into your project to use other commands.

 ### `ygofab config`